-Exterior Access SOPs must be available for all Free Range and Pasture systems and must include as a minimum:
+Exterior Access SOPs must be available and include as a minimum:

-- Inspection of the hens and the outdoor facilities, conducted a minimum of twice daily; - Maintenance of required shade and where provided screening to deter predators, rodents, and wild birds; - Schedule for when hens have access to the exterior, i.e. daily procedures for opening/ closing access to exterior: - A company policy must be available that describes the weather conditions for which the birds are provided exterior access, as well as the conditions for which the birds are secured in the house. - The birds must be provided access to the outdoor areas for a minimum of 8 hours daily during daylight hours, weather permitting.
+- Inspection of the hens and the outdoor facilities, conducted twice daily as a minimum; - Maintenance of required shade and, where provided, screening to deter predators, rodents, and wild birds; and - Schedule for when hens have access to the exterior, i.e. daily procedures for the opening and closing of exits from the house (pop holes): - A company policy must be available that describes the weather conditions for which the birds are provided exterior access, as well as the conditions for which the birds are secured in the house. - The birds must be provided access to the outdoor areas for a minimum of 8 hours daily during daylight hours, weather permitting.
 All exit areas must normally be open during this time, except when precluded by inclement weather conditions. - Protection must be provided from predators and wild birds, and birds must be closed in the house (or mobile shelter) at night, when the outside temperatures are excessively cold or hot, and when other adverse weather conditions are expected.
-Note: Under situations of high risk for avian influenza or other highly pathogenic infectious diseases, birds can remain indoors as recommended by the veterinarian. - If a dust-bathing environment for hens is provided outdoors, the SOPs must describe the provision and maintenance of a suitable substrate for dust-bathing, with access allowed for at least 4 hours every day; - The Exterior Access SOPs must: - Include provisions for the maintenance and active management to remedy damaged or sodden ground and allow the vegetation to regrow in order to provide an appropriate cover of living vegetation to the extent required by the type of outdoor access (i.e. Free Range or Pasture); and - Include a program for the mitigation of pathogen buildup and if required by the flock veterinarian, a program for testing must be performed between flocks to show the reduction or elimination of pathogenic contamination.
+Note: Under situations of high risk for avian influenza or other highly pathogenic infectious diseases, birds can remain indoors as recommended by the veterinarian. - If a dust-bathing environment for the hens is provided in the exterior, the SOPs must describe the provision and maintenance of a suitable substrate for dust-bathing, with access allowed for at least 4 hours every day.